neilotoole/sq/README.md

 ## Data Source Drivers
-`sq` implements support a data source types via a _driver_.
+`sq` knows how to deal with a data source type via a _driver_ implementation.
 To view the installed/supported drivers:

 ```sh
 $ sq drivers